 |Accounts maintained||Cash book and Personal accounts||Personal, Real, and Nominal accounts|

 |Reliability of information||Information is not much reliable as it is incomplete||Information is reliable as it is complete

 |Preparation of accounts||Trial Balance, Trading and Profit and Loss accounts cannot be prepared||Trial Balance, Trading and Profit and Loss accounts can be prepared|

 Following are the features of the Double-entry system:

 - Dual Facets: In this system, every transaction has two facets, i.e., if one transaction gets debited in one account, it will get credited too in another account.

 - Complete Record of Transactions: Under this system information of both the parties, i.e., buying and selling parties are recorded in one place, in case of any discrepancy it becomes easier to find transaction entry for the specific required date.

-Double Entry System of accounting is a scientifically correct method of accounting as every aspect of the transaction gets covered under this system. i.e., entry of both buyers, as well as the sellers, is done for each transaction.
-The money receiver’s account will be credited, and money payer’s account will be debited.
+The double Entry System of accounting is a scientifically correct method of accounting as every aspect of the transaction gets covered under this system. i.e., entry of both buyers, as well as the sellers, is done for each transaction.
+The money receiver’s account will be credited, and the money payer’s account will be debited.